 4. How we collect your personal data

-We obtain your personal data primarily directly from you, based on your interest in sharing your personal data with our Law Firm, or, in case you are not our client, from our clients or their adversaries and representatives.
+We obtain your personal data primarily directly from you, based on your interest in sharing your personal data with us, or, in case you are not our client, we may receiver your personal data from our clients or their opponents and representatives.

-We also obtain your personal data in the performance of activities of our Law Firm and from other third parties, i.e. a public authority, your employer or business partner; we may also obtain your personal data from a publicly available database.
+We also obtain your personal data in the course of performance of our Law Firm activities and from another third parties, i.e. a public authorities (including courts or administrative offices), your employer or business partner; we may also obtain your personal data from a publicly available database.

 5. What personal data do we process?